 - What to Pack: A great rain jacket, wool sweater, wool socks, travel camera, & down jacket.

 - Stay Connected: We recommend Sim Cards from Three – signal is limited in the highlands.

 - Right to Roam: There isn’t much in the form of trespassing in Scotland.
 Everyone has the right to roam and explore the stunning countryside.

 It should go without saying that the weather in Scotland can be a bit rainy, this is the most important item in your suitcase.
-You have two options for style of rain jackets.
-The first one we recommend is a classic outdoor rain jacket that is a solid choice for outdoor adventurers.
-The second option being a trench coat for those looking to maintain style while dodging puddles.
-One of the best raincoats for travel is the North Face Resolve.
+You have two options for styles of rain jackets.
+The first one we recommend is a classic packable rain jacket made for hiking that is a solid choice for outdoor adventurers.
+The second option being a trench coat jacket for travel for those looking to maintain style while dodging puddles.

 Travel Water Bottle

 Plastic pollution is a problem everywhere so it’s best not to contribute to the problem by buying plastic water bottles everywhere – plus the water from the taps in Scotland is perfectly safe to drink.